You might have wondered how telehealth improves client retention, as finding new clients requires more time and effort than retaining existing ones.

 - no rescheduling options

 All of these factors have the potential to lead to appointment booking mistakes.
-For those wondering how telehealth improves client retention, it’s important to ensure your appointment booking software is both easy to use and has all the necessary functionality.
+For those wondering how telehealth improves client retention, it’s important to ensure your appointment booking teletherapy software is both easy to use and has all the necessary functionality.
 This might be the key to developing a patient-winning strategy.

-Ideally, scheduling should be included in your telehealth platform and be easy to embed as a widget into any other place so your booking process is sleeker.
+Ideally, scheduling should be included in your telehealth platform and be easy to embed as a booking page into any other place so your booking process is sleeker.

 2. Inconsistent workflow approach